LPARS/ansible-role-puppet-agent/README.md

     puppet_agent_service_enabled: true
     puppet_agent_service_manage: false

-The service that should be run on this server.
-By default, this role will not manage the Puppet/OpenVox agent service.
+The state of the Puppet/OpenVox agent service.
+By default, this role will not manage it.

 ## Dependencies